Chapter 16:

 “…No. They moved to another part of the building…I think.
 Hey, wait!”
 Amala swiftly moved to the backdoor!
 She ran her fingers over the lock, trying to figure a way in.
 “What do we do?”

-“Shh…” Releasing all tension in her muscles, and quieting the storm of her mind, Amala calmly focused her pyrokinesis, feeling the surge of heat drifting upward across her body.
+“Shh…” Amala calmly focused on her pyrokinesis; easing all tension throughout her body and mind.
+A surge of mist rolled upward, gracing her skin with heat.
 Far cooler than before, yet still warmer than normal, that wasn’t what intrigued her.
 (This detail…I can feel it.)
-The mauve haze seeped beyond the black door frame and seal, along its backside, and a new sensation revealed itself to the wielder!
+The mauve haze seeped beyond the black door frame and seal, along its backside, another sensation revealed itself to the wielder!
 Dexterity, akin to moving individual fingers; Amala manipulated unlike ever before, allowing her to grip the latch and release it!
 The door flew open, just missing the petite woman’s nose by a centimeter!
 “O-OK!
 Let’s move.
 Quick!”
 Following in behind his accomplice, Harper skulked into the corridor.
 “No phone light!”
 Amala quickly warned.
 The door slowly closed, and all light drained from the narrow path ahead.
 “Move slowly.”
-With them entering the dimly lit back, only a red glow from the exit light above the door illuminated the grimy walls.
+Entering into that grimy, dimly lit corridor, only an exit light glowing red above the door illuminated a path forward.

-Harper elected to keep right behind Amala, who traced her hand along the interior piping above.
+Harper elected to keep right behind Amala, tracing her hand along the interior piping above.
 Tired, entering a den of gangsters, and still suffering from a massive headache, the teen was spent!
 “I just wanna go home, man…” He groaned.

 “Shh!”
 Amala shushed in response!
-The two reached another door, and when opened, a clean and well-lit corridor awaited.
+The two reached another door, and when opened, a clean and well-lit hallway awaited.
 “Keep your face covered.”
-Both further concealed their identities, and continued crouch walking along.
+Both further concealed their identities while crouch walking along.
 Amala’s steps, being particularly precise and graceful across the laminated flooring, created nary a sound in her weathered sneakers.
 Such movements came naturally to the former dancer; Harper though, was flatfooted and clumsy.
-The essence of uncoordinated, plus a migraine, and blood loss, Harper haphazardly stumbled about like a drugged hippo.
+The essence of uncoordinated, coupling that with a migraine and blood loss, Harper haphazardly stumbled about like a drugged hippo.

 “Noah ain’t picking up!”
-A man hollered and slammed something in another part of the building!
+Some man’s streesed yell was followed by banging on a wooden object in another part of the building!

 “OK, but don’t hit my desk, please!
 It’s expensive!”
 Another countered.
-Two men were slightly silhouetted by a set of blinds; one stout, drying his sweat, and putting on a suit jacket; the other tall, and wiry, paced back and forth in an office.
+Two men’s silhouetts shown through a set of blinds.
+One was stout, drying his forehead and slipping into a suit jacket.
+Beside him, the other was tall, wiry, and paced back and forth in the office.
 Amala signaled for Harper to follow her below the office window’s view, though he already was.
 Absentmindedly, still impaired with pain, he collided right into her from behind, knocking Amala down!
 “Jesus!
 What was that?!”

 The taller man hurried toward the door!
 With just enough forethought, Amala used her power to launch Harper down the hall and out of sight!
-“Who ar-” Before the man could utter another word, he was pinned against a wall by a warm wave of Amala’s pyrokinesis!
+“Who are—” Before the man could utter another word, he was pinned against a wall by a warm wave of pyrokinetic force!

 “Look for the girl!
 Go!”
-Harper rushed down the opposite hall without a second thought!
+Amala shouted, and Harper rushed down the opposite hall without a second thought!
 “You, where’s the other one?”
-Amala circled the flattened thug, looking out of the corner of her eye for the overweight man while entering the office.
-In her blind spot, said overweight man, Matthew seized her around the waist and slammed the much smaller woman against his wooden desk!
-Stunned from the impact, she was reminded of her horribly bruised shoulder as pain sparked across her body!
-Still baffled by the mauve smoke holding his accomplice, Matthew clumsily straddled Amala holding her down.
-“You jerk…” Focus weakened, Amala’s pyrokinetic haze faded, and the gangster was freed.
+Circling into the office, Amala kept focus on her flattened thug captive but looked from the corner of her eye for that overweight figure.
+In her blind spot, said overweight man, Matthew, seized her around the waist and slammed the much smaller woman against his wooden desk!
+Stunned, pain sparked forth across Amala’s body, radiating from a still horribly brusied shoulder!
+Still baffled by the mauve smoke holding his accomplice, Matthew clumsily straddled Amala pinning her down.
+“Jerk…” Focus weakened, Amala’s pyrokinetic haze faded, releasing the gangster.
 Seeing him recover and reach for his gun, left Amala with one option!
 She released more haze, and by clutching her hand as if squeezing the mist itself, it ignited the pyrokinesis!
 (That is how it works!
-I was right!)
+I thought so!)
 With the flick of her wrist, a bolt of flames was discharged!

-It shot across the room and caught the man’s shirt, running up his arm then engulfing his head in fire!
+It shot across the room and biting onto the gangster’s shirt, running up his arm then engulfing his head in fire!
 Tortured screams of pain echoed throughout the building!
 “Holy shit!”
-Matthew witnessed in horror, the man flailing wildly, spreading flames to papers and boards on the walls!
-Amala braced herself and booted the overweight man into the wall opposite them.
+Matthew witnessed in horror!
+Flailing wildly, that fire bit gangster spread flames to papers and boards on the walls!
+Amala braced herself and booted the overweight man back into the wall.
 When he looked up from the floor, before him stood a fury driven figure in a purple hoodie, staring down with cold unsympathetic eyes.
 “Wait!
 Please, don’t kill me!
 I don’t know what’s going on!”

 “…You’re a kidnapper, right?!
 Not a drug dealer, right?!”
 She asked, actually expecting Matthew to answer!
 “Tell me now!”